nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   - Pros: User can find people that have multiple attributes (includes attributes within a single prefix), i.e. `find m/cs2109s cs2103t s/python` finds people that are proficient in python and are taking/have taken both CS2109S and CS2103T.
   - Cons: More restrictive on the filtered people, people must have **all** the attributes specified by the user to be in the `FilteredList`.
 - Alternative 2: `find` by logical OR
-  - Pros: Less restrictive - as long as the person have at least 1 attribute specified by the user, it will be in the `FilteredList` i.e. `find y/2 c/1` finds people that are either year 2, taking Computer Science, or both.
+  - Pros: Less restrictive - as long as the person have at least 1 attribute specified by the user, it will be in the `FilteredList` i.e. `find y/2 c/com` finds people that are either year 2, taking courses that contains 'com', or both.
   - Cons:
     User cannot find people that have multiple attributes.
 - Decision: We chose Alternative 1 as it provides an option that Alternative 2 does not, whereas if the user want to find people that have either of the attributes, they can still do so with Alternative 1, but they would have to call multiple `find` commands i.e. if the user wants to find people that are either y/2 or proficient in python, he/she has to call `find y/2`, followed by `find s/python`, or vice versa.
 Most websites use find by logical AND such as GitHub, YouTube and Shopee.